danieleades/clique-fusion/LICENSING.md

 **What it provides:**

-- Permission to use Contact Fusion in proprietary/closed-source software
+- Permission to use Clique Fusion in proprietary/closed-source software
 - No requirement to license your software under GPL v3
 - No obligation to provide source code to your users